CyberGhost and ExpressVPN are both large VPN services with many users – but which one comes out on top in back-to-back testing?

-Privacy: CyberGhost vs ExpressVPN
+7. Privacy: CyberGhost vs ExpressVPN

-CyberGhost – CyberGhost has a few issues that I noticed:
+CyberGhost – CyberGhost has a few issues that I noticed in the privacy category:

 Although ExpressVPN does use Google Analytics on their site (as does CyberGhost), they do not use any invasive session recording scripts like CyberGhost does with Hotjar.

 ExpressVPN’s privacy features ensure your identity and online activities stay secure and out of the hands of third parties.

 Privacy winner: ExpressVPN